|Nutrition Facts (per serving)|

 3 tablespoons heavy whipping cream

-Prepare your work surface by dusting it with powdered sugar.
+Prepare your work surface by dusting it with confectioners' sugar.

-In a large bowl, sift together the powdered sugar and cream of tartar.
+In a large bowl, sift together the confectioners' sugar and cream of tartar.

 Stir in the cream and egg white until fully combined.
 The texture of the fondant should be firm but workable.

-Dust your rolling pin with powdered sugar and roll the fondant out until it is about half an inch thick.
-It can then be cut with a sharp knife or cookie cutters dipped in powdered sugar.
+Dust your rolling pin with confectioners' sugar and roll the fondant out until it is about 1/2-inch thick.
+It can then be cut with a sharp knife or cookie cutters dipped in confectioners' sugar.

 - If you would like to add flavorings, add 1 teaspoon of your desired extract or flavoring oil when you add the cream and egg white.
 If you would like to add colors, knead a few drops of liquid food coloring into the fondant after all the ingredients have been combined.